 I was in Florida, and I got to know your governor really well.

-I've said many times in this program,
+And I've said many times in this program, I know you're part of the Freedom Caucus.

-I know you're part of the Freedom Caucus and I I I honestly without the freedom caucus I don't I'm so disappointed in so many Republicans and I think they're the ones that keep their promises but putting that aside I got to know Rick Scott really well because he'd always be up in New York and he'd always stop by my radio studios because he was literally advocating and meeting with businesses and trying to entice them to move to Florida so they wouldn't have the excessive regulation and taxation of states like New York,
+But putting that aside, I got to know Rick Scott really well because he'd always be up in New York and he'd always stop by my radio studios because he was literally advocating and meeting with businesses and trying to entice them to move to Florida so they wouldn't have the excessive regulation and taxation of states like New York, New Jersey, Illinois, California.

-New Jersey, Illinois, California you want to be the next governor.
+You want to be the next governor.

-Yeah no Governor Scott's done a great job.
+Yeah, no, Governor Scott's done a great job.

-I think we're in a different spot uh with me coming in than where Rick was Rick had to clean up Charlie Christmas uh which was a real disaster I'll be able to come in and very likely on the first day have three appointments to the state Supreme Court to replace liberal justices.
+I'll be able to come in and very likely on the first day have three appointments to the state Supreme Court to replace liberal justices.

 I think you have to make sure you're keeping taxes down.

-I want to cut our business tax because I think that that'll make us more even more competitive.
+I want to cut our business tax because I think that that'll make us even more competitive.

-I mean, you're already seeing it, but I think we, the next governor, have an opportunity to really capitalize off just how bad some of the policies are in some of these other states.
+I mean, you're already seeing it, but I think we, the next governor, has an opportunity to really capitalize off just how bad some of the policies are in some of these other states.

-I talk to people, there's not a day that goes by.
+There's not a day that goes by.

 I don't talk to somebody who's at least thinking about either just retiring to Florida, who has a lot of means and can potentially do business here, or actually bringing a business down to Florida.

-And our goal should be uh a healthy competition, which Governor Scott had with Texas, but we need to overtake Texas.
+And our goal should be a healthy competition, which Governor Scott had with Texas.

-We need to be number one in Florida, and I think we can get it done with good policy.
+And I think we can get it done with good policies.

-All right, thank you, Congressman.
+Thank you, Congressman.

-Uh uh, Ron DeSantis of Florida, Gubernatorial Canada.
+Ron DeSantis of Florida, gubernatorial candidate.

 Thank you for having us.